Whether it’s in your birth plan from the beginning or is unavoidable due to complications, around one in five women have a caesarean section.

 A loose, lightweight blouse is every new mum’s best friend.
 They skim over the tummy area and the buttons provide easy access for breastfeeding.
 Opt for slightly oversized, longer styles that will also prevent your maternity band from peeking out underneath!
 If you’re looking to dress up, looser fits can still be fashionable for the evening.
 The current trend of midi dresses with a higher, relaxed waistband are ideal C-section evening wear since they glide over the pouch area and don’t dig in at all.

-Dungarees are jumpsuits are firmly back on the fashion map and, thankfully, they’re perfect for busy mums, too.
+We love a good jumpsuit and, thankfully, they’re perfect for busy mums, too.
 These styles tend to be adjustable (sometimes through buttons on the side), sit higher than trousers and offer maximum comfort.
-Just throw these on over a t-shirt and you’ve got something that ticks both the fashion and function box; taking you from day to night.
+Just throw these on and you’ve got something that ticks both the fashion and function box.

-Specifically designed for new mums, this 100% cotton jumpsuit sits comfortably above the waist and the zip design makes breastfeeding in public a breeze.
+We love The Sienna Breastfeeding Jumpsuit from Sienna Apparel - Specifically designed for new mums, this 100 per cent cotton jumpsuit sits comfortably above the waist and the zip design makes breastfeeding in public a breeze.

 You might find you live in loungewear in the early months so splashing out on some accessories can brighten up your style and your mood.